Project Conversations To and From Slack

 From the Projects Team, you should see a Slack icon with the hover-over text that reads "Add entire team to Slack Channel".

-- Next, click the Slack icon to add ALL listed users who a valid Slack User Name populated in their Employee record.
+- Next, click the Slack icon to add ALL listed users who have a valid Slack User Name populated in their Employee record.

-- If users are setup properly, there should now be a Slack symbol next to those who are part of this channel.
+- If users are set up properly, there should now be a Slack symbol next to those who are part of this channel.

 - In Slack, users will be notified of the new Slack Channel.